Bambakashat

-Bambakashat (Բամբակաշատ – meaning "plenty of cotton"); formerly known as Molla Bayazet or Mullah-Bayazid, is a village in the Armavir Province of Armenia.
+Bambakashat (Բամբակաշատ – meaning "plenty of cotton"); is a village in the Armavir Province of Armenia.

 The Church of the Holy Mother of God in Bambakashat was built between 1901 and 1914 replacing a 17th-century wooden chapel.
 It was consecrated by Catholicos Mkrtich Khrimian in 1914.
 During the Soviet period, the church was used as warehouse for chemicals.
 In 1987, the church was reopened by the efforts of Catholicos Vazgen I. It was entirely renovated in 1991 and became the seat of the Armavir diocese on 30 May 1996.
 The church was the seat of the Armavir Diocese of the Armenian Apostolic Church before moving to the Holy Mother of God Church in Vagharshapat.